Lee Ryan completed her undergraduate work at University of Toronto,

 dementia, and diseases of white matter including multiple sclerosis.

-and the Clinical Neuropsychology program at the University of Arizona's
+and the Clinical Neuropsychology program in the University of Arizona's

 Department of Psychology, Dr. Ryan teaches undergraduate classes